Knowledge Base

 Orphan pages are essentially digital outcasts.

-Orphan pages are web pages without internal links from other pages on the same website.
-This means they are not accessible through regular navigation and can only be accessed through direct URL entry or external links.
+Orphan pages are web pages that lack internal links from other pages on the same website, meaning they are not accessible through the website's internal navigation and can only be found through direct URL entry.

 Search engines rely on internal links to discover, crawl, and index your content.
 Without those links, orphan pages become isolated, making them nearly invisible.